 Academic honors courses are offered to students at all grade levels who wish to have a more rigorous and challenging course of study and who meet the prerequisites.
 Honors courses are weighted on the grading scale and indicated by the 010 course number.

 Advanced Placement Courses

-AP Courses are college level courses that culminate in an end of course AP exam.
-Exam scores are reviewed by colleges and will be accepted as college credit under certain circumstances.
+AP Courses are college-level courses that culminate in an AP exam.
+Exam scores are reviewed by colleges and may be accepted as college credit.
 AP Courses are weighted on the grading scale and are indicated by a 010 course number.
-ConVal also participates in Virtual Learning Academy Charter School (VLACS) with a variety of options available to students.

 - AB Calculus